zwang695/alexa-skills-list/skills/B01DJ7Z29Y/README.md

 * *Alexa, open exchange rates*

-Exchange Rate Service provides the latest, up to the minute, currency exchange rates.
+Exchange Rate Service v3 provides the latest, up to the minute, currency exchange rates.

-Users can change the default base rate, if required.
+Users can change the default base and target rates, for custom conversion.
 Help is provided, that describes the available commands.
-The 2nd version of the skill will present a paginated list of 5 popular exchange rates.

 eg .
 1.00 USD = [ 1.31 AUD, 1.30 CAD, 0.97 CHF, 0.69 GBP, 66.28 INR ]